Opt Out Today

 You should receive some acknowledgement of your request from the union within a few weeks.

 In most cases, union dues are automatically deducted from employees’ paychecks.
 Monitor your paychecks to make sure the dues deductions stop.
-If the deductions continue for more than a couple pay periods after submitting your opt-out request, contact the union.
+If the deductions continue for more than a couple of pay periods after submitting your opt-out request, contact the union.

 Finally, keep in mind: